Credit Risk Transfer Mechanisms

 The large asset-management divisions often found in dealer banks are for the institutional and wealthy individual clients’ needs.
 The divisions hold securities for clients, oversee cash, and provide alternative investment vehicles like private equity partnerships often managed by the same bank.

 A limited partner in an internal hedge fund perceives a large dealer bank to be more stable as compared to a stand-alone hedge fund because the dealer bank might voluntarily support an internal hedge fund at a time when the hedge fund needs financial support.

 Dealer banks have made an extensive application of off-balance-sheet financing.
 A good example is a financial institution originating or buying residential mortgages and other loans financed by the sale of the loans to a financial corporation set up for this express purpose.
 The proceeds of the debt issued by the special purpose entity to third-party investors pay the sponsoring bank for the assets.

-Due to minimal regulatory requirements and accounting standards, dealer banks do not have to treat assets and debt obligations of special purposes entities as if they were on the bank’s own balance sheet, since the debt obligations of such entities are usually contractually remote from the sponsoring bank.
+Due to minimal regulatory requirements and accounting standards, dealer banks do not have to treat assets and debt obligations of special purpose entities as if they were on a bank’s own balance sheet.
+This is because debt obligations of such entities are usually contractually remote from the sponsoring bank.